Neonatal Intensive Care Unit (NICU)

-Conemaugh Health System offers the highest level of care for premature and ill newborns through its Level 3 Neonatal Intensive Care Nursery (NICU).
-The unit provides medical and pulmonary care.
+Conemaugh Health System offers exceptional care of premature and ill newborns through its Level 3 Neonatal Intensive Care Unit.
+The unit provides specialty care for various conditions and illnesses affecting term and preterm infants.

 Our Team